Making a complaint

 Judicial review can be a costly legal process.
 You may wish to consider seeking legal advice about what the process entails and how much it is likely to cost before making a decision about whether to apply for judicial review.
 The OSCO is unable to provide this advice.

-For more information read our factsheet on Judicial Review.
+For more information read the Ombudsman’s blog on Judicial Review.

 Can the OSCO provide legal advice?

 While you shouldn’t need legal advice for either the internal process or our process, if you decide to take legal advice you should find a firm that has a strong understanding of the Armed Forces and their complaints procedures.

 Family Member of a Current or Former Member of the Armed Forces

 Can I make a complaint on my loved ones behalf?